Madrid in December: Your Guide to a Perfect Winter Trip in the Spanish Capital

 See the Holiday Lights

-Every year throughout December, Madrid transforms into a gleaming festival of lights as its boulevards, squares, and iconic buildings are decked out with elaborate holiday displays.
-In 2022, millions of eco-friendly LED bulbs will illuminate the capital’s 21 districts until January 6th.
-Designed by Spanish artists, this year’s installations are varied and bountiful, ranging from dazzling Christmas trees set up in open squares to interactive murals adorning its monuments.
+In 2024, millions of eco-friendly LED bulbs will illuminate the capital’s 21 districts from November 28th to January 6th.
+Designed by Spanish artists and students who participated in a school drawing contest organized by the City Council last March, this year’s installations are varied, bountiful, and as planet-friendly as possible, ranging from dazzling Christmas trees set up in open squares to interactive murals adorning its monuments.

 Sleep with a View